 As with any kind of asset owned by the deceased person, how you deal with bank accounts depends on how the person owned them.

-If the deceased person owned the account in his or her own name, and did not designate a payable-on-death beneficiary, then the account will probably have to go through probate.
+If the deceased person owned the account in their own name and did not designate a payable-on-death beneficiary, then the account will probably have to go through probate.
 If the total value of probate assets is small enough to qualify as a "small estate" under state law, however, the inheritors will be able to use either simplified probate procedures or an affidavit to claim the money.
 Meanwhile, safeguard the money by transferring it to the estate bank account that you'll open.

 These are the easy ones.
 The money is not part of the deceased person's probate estate, so you, as executor, don't have any authority over it.